jasongilman/proto-repl/README.md

 ### Saving and Viewing Local Binding Values

-(Saving and Viewing Local Binding Values is in beta and subject to change.
-[Please report any issues or suggestions for improvement](https://github.com/jasongilman/proto-repl/issues).)

 When you are inside a function or a let block in Clojure there are symbols that have a value.
 In this example code which sums up `m`, `a`, and `b` are all local bindings.

 ```Clojure